 How to Remove Better History from Windows.

-Step 3: Clean any registries, created by Better History on your computer.
+Step 4: Clean Any registries, Created by Better History on Your PC.

 The usually targeted registries of Windows machines are the following: